 Volunteers are crucial in our work.
 Their support is essential in protecting children, supporting families, and strengthening our community.
 It would not be possible to serve the same number of families without the time and energy our volunteers give so generously.

 We love our volunteers and appreciate their work so much!
 If you’d like to join us, we have a great office culture where you’ll be welcomed as a valued member of the team.
 If you have little ones, we’ve got an awesome playroom, so they can come too!

 If you’re interested in individual assignments or group projects for your family and friends, please fill out the volunteer form and we’ll follow up with you.
 Whether you’re looking for short term, occasional, or regular volunteer opportunities, we’re flexible about getting you involved with something that works for you!

 (Preferred 1 to 6 hours per week): Mailings are the backbone of Connections, our largest program, and every week we need help prepping developmental surveys and other important info for local families.
-It’s especially fun as a group!

-When deciding on an internship for the summer, Devin applied to only one place: Family Futures.
-Upon beginning work here, he found the testimonies of past student interns of Family Futures to be true: “You’re actually doing something,” he says, “You’re actually making an impact for kids…helping them reach their full potential.”Devin Haberling
+When deciding on an internship for the summer, Devin applied to only one place, Family Futures.
+He found the testimonies of past student interns of Family Futures to be true.